-Both these biggest online market places agree that the most sold item in their sales are smartphones, related accessories/devices and internet devices.
+Both these biggest online market places agree that the most sold item in their sales is smartphones, related accessories/devices, and internet devices.

 In India, one of the popular payment methods used by more than half online shoppers is COD or POD, which means ‘Cash On Delivery’/‘Card on Delivery’/‘Pay on Delivery.’
-This allows online shoppers to place the order and pay the delivery man when he is at your door with your order. (just like Pizza)
+This allows online shoppers to place the order and pay the delivery man when he is at your door with your order (just like Pizza).

 Now coming to offline sales, I will focus on two companies — Oppo and Vivo.

-Samsung was (not any longer since last quarter) the dominant mobile phone company in India.
+Samsung was (not any longer) the dominant mobile phone company in India.
 There were Samsung stores/shops selling Samsung phones in almost every small town/district/block.

-Also Oppo and Vivo advertised heavily with Bollywood actors and most importantly in cricket matches and tournaments like Indian Premier League (IPL) which is the largest and most money making cricket tournament in the world.
+Also, Oppo and Vivo advertised heavily with Bollywood actors and, most importantly, in cricket matches and tournaments like the Indian Premier League (IPL), which is the largest, most significant, and most money-making cricket tournament in the world.

-So, Indian people were seeing phone advertisements on their TVs and seeing smartphone billboards with their favourite actors and cricketers on the streets.
-This led to huge smartphone sales.
+So, Indian people were seeing phone advertisements on their TVs and seeing smartphone billboards with their favorite actors and cricketers on the streets.
+This led to colossal smartphone sales.

-And what do people do on smartphones — well many things and YouTube is one of those many things which is free, fast and pre installed on their shiny big Android phones with Jio Sim cards already providing huge amounts of fast, cheap mobile data.
+And what do people do on smartphones — well many things and YouTube is one of those many things which is free, fast and pre-installed on their shiny big Android phones with Jio Sim cards already providing vast amounts of fast, cheap mobile data.

 People started viewing and liking the content released by T-Series.
-YouTube just like it would do with any popular channel, started showing T-Series on its main page for first time users or not logged in users.
-This lead to rapid growth for T-Series channel in number of views and subscribers.
+YouTube, just like it would do with any popular channel, started showing T-Series on its main page for first-time users or not logged in users.
+This lead to rapid growth for the T-Series channel in the number of views and subscribers.

 India has more than 50% of its population below the age of 25 and more than 65% below the age of 35.

-Punjabi language is different from Hindi but people who speak and understand Hindi also enjoy listening to Punjabi music especially in regions near Punjab like New Delhi, Western Uttar Pradesh etc. Both these languages have some similarities.Modern Punjabi music has amalgamated lyrics in English, Hindi, and Punjabi.
+Punjabi language is different from Hindi, but people who speak and understand Hindi also enjoy listening to Punjabi music, especially in regions near Punjab like New Delhi, Western Uttar Pradesh, etc. Both these languages have some similarities.Modern Punjabi music has amalgamated lyrics in English, Hindi, and Punjabi.
 These songs often have dance, bass-rich music and appeal to the youth.
 Click To Tweet

-This is a brilliant step and this has attracted huge number of views and subscribers, as new Punjabi music is popular among Hindi speaking youth.
+This is a brilliant step, and this has attracted a huge number of views and subscribers, as new Punjabi music is popular among Hindi speaking youth.

 T-series was one of those channels with a million subscribers.

-T-Series has 67 million subscribers but most of their daily uploaded videos get around 500k views in one day and few million in a week or month.
-Only few videos become viral and get 100+ million views or 200+ million views in a month.
+T-Series has 67 million subscribers, but most of their daily uploaded videos get around 500k views in one day and a few million in a week or month.
+Only a few videos become viral and get 100+ million views or 200+ million views in a month.

-PewDiePie on the other hand uploads one video per day and that video definitely gets a million plus views in 24 hours.
+PewDiePie, on the other hand, uploads one video per day, and that video definitely gets million-plus views in 24 hours.

-So instant daily views for every new video by T-Series is all about upload frequency and people’s attachment and liking with the title, thumbnail and maybe content of the video.
+So instant daily views for every new video by T-Series are all about upload frequency and people’s attachment and liking with the title, thumbnail, and maybe content of the video.